AnabeatrizMacedo241/NBA_AllTimePTS_API/README.md

-# NBA analysis API
+# NBA all-time points analysis API
  Working with data from the National Basketball Association.

-- How many points does LeBron needs to surprass Kareem and Malone?
-- How many games, approximately, he will be able to surprass them?
+ ## Still in progress